chris-nowicki/pomodoro-app/README.md

 Users should be able to:

 -   Set a pomodoro timer and short & long break timers
 -   Customize how long each timer runs for
 -   See a circular progress bar that updates every minute and represents how far through their timer they are
 -   Customize the appearance of the app with the ability to set preferences for colors and fonts

 **I added one other feature**

 -   Add a reset button to reset the timer
+-   Settings save to local storage

 ### Screenshot